How is GAFSP Governed?

 The GAFSP Steering Committee is a decision-making body comprised of donors, partner countries, multilateral development agencies, and civil society organizations.
 This provides a unique forum at which key stakeholders all have a seat at the table and jointly make decisions, by consensus, about which projects to fund and the Program’s direction.

+The Steering Committee is comprised of Voting Members and Non-Voting Members.
 Voting members are limited to an equal number of major donors and recipient representatives.
-The recipient representatives, representing their respective regions and not their location countries.
+The recipient representatives represent their respective regions (Africa, South Asia, etc.) and not their location countries.

 Non-voting members are representatives of Supervising Entities and civil society organizations (CSOs) (one drawn from an OECD country and two representing recipient regions).
 CSO representatives are selected through a self-selection process managed through their respective networks, and their local knowledge and experience have helped shape the Program’s course over the past decade.

 As of April 2022, the current chair of the Steering Committee is Canada, and the United States is Co-Chair of the Steering Committee and Chair of the Private Sector Window Donor Committee.

 Deputy Director of Agriculture and Development Finance at Global Affairs Canada | Chair of the GAFSP Steering Committee

 Deputy Director of the Office of International Development Policy at the US Department of Treasury | Co-Chair of the Steering Committee and Chair of the Private Sector Window Donor Committee.

 More About Our Structure

 GAFSP is a Financial Intermediary Fund (FIF), hosted within the World Bank Group, and was set up to complement and reinforce other existing multilateral and bilateral efforts to tackle food insecurity.